zzonyo/trust-docs-test/source/index.html.md

 ## Market Depth

-This topic sends the latest market depth when it is updated.
+This topic sends the latest market by price order book in snapshot mode at 1-second interval.

 ### Topic